BeeIMG/BeeIMG-Tools/README.md

-# simple-image-uploader
+# beeimg tools
 simplest image uploader with no ads and very small in footprint

-for a latest demo goto https://simple.beeimg.com/ **(Please note that this service will be moved to https://tools.beeimg.com/ domain in the future)**
+for a latest demo goto https://tools.beeimg.com/

 This page should make no uncessary requests and should be very mobile friendly.